 OS: Windows, macOS, Linux, Android, iOS

 The app is open source and has been tested and audited several times by expert security personnel.
-The app doesn’t allow you to sign up with your phone number or email address which makes more than private than any messaging app here.
-Threema generates an ID for you to be able to send messages to other Threema users.
+The app doesn’t allow you to sign up with your phone number or email address which makes more private than any messaging app here.
+Threema generates an ID for you to send messages to other Threema users.

 If you’re looking for a private message app without using your data to sign up to their platform and stay anonymous, Threema is your bet.
-But don’t think that the app doesn’t collect data, but it’s just limited; they collect your metadata.
+The messaging app doesn’t collect data, but it’s just limited; they collect your metadata.

 OS: Android, iOS